parent

 Your childUnderstanding Montessori assessments

-Read your child's report cards and understand the Montessori assessment approach.
+Read your child's assessments and understand the Montessori assessment approach.

 - Go to your child's profile.